 Our Lady of Lourdes has an active choir expertly led by Pauline Prior.
 Choir members practice on a Wednesday evening and new joiners are most welcome.
 Just introduce yourself to Pauline after Mass.

 This team of parishioners work on a rota basis to welcome both regular parishioners and visitors to mass.
 Welcomers wear a lanyard to identify themselves and are responsible for distributing hymn and prayer booklets, managing the collection baskets and also act as stewards for the congregation.
 They encourage people to stay and have coffee and are on the look out for new parishioners or visitors to engage them in conversation.

 Before each Mass the Sacristan prepares the church for the service and clears away after it has finished.
-The Sacristan also ensures that all readers, Holy Communion Ministers and Little Church Catechists are in attendance, Should you have any special If you are interested in the role of Sacristan then do contact the Parish Priest.
+The Sacristan also ensures that all readers, Holy Communion Ministers and Little Church Catechists are in attendance, Should you have any special If you are interested in the role of Sacristan then do contact the Parish.

 Readers proclaim the word of God and are required for all masses.
 Training is provided for those that are interested.
 There is a three month rota and typically readers two or three times during this period.

 The churches are kept clean, polished and free from candle wax by a dedicated team of volunteer cleaners on a rota basis.

 New volunteers are always welcome.